grg2rsr/TaskControl/2do.md

 # 2do

+now: first is to make sure it runs again - checkout

 ## fix the const/newline/init_variables problem
 find a way that interface_generator.py does not need a copy of parse_arduino_vars ...
 -> move it! con: makes it less standalone